nardavin/OthelloBot/README.md

 ## Contributions by Each Member

 Nicholas Ardavin:
--Implemented minimax and AB pruning
+- Implemented minimax and AB pruning
--Improved minimax to use negamax and negascout -Implemented endgame solver
+- Improved minimax to use negamax and negascout
+- Implemented endgame solver
--Completed the bitboard implementation
+- Completed the bitboard implementation
--Debugged lots of code
+- Debugged lots of code

 Alessio Amaolo
--Wrote basic testing code and basic structure for program -Began to implement the bitboard usage instead of the given board -Wrote and tuned heuristic
+- Wrote basic testing code and basic structure for program
+- Began to implement the bitboard usage instead of the given board
+- Wrote and tuned heuristic
--Tested heuristic/minimax against many puzzles in the book "Othello: A Minute to Learn, A Lifetime to Master" to ensure that it was finding the right solutions
+- Tested heuristic/minimax against many puzzles in the book "Othello: A Minute to Learn, A Lifetime to Master" to ensure that it was finding the right solutions
--Read papers to find the best algorithms/implementations for bitboard, negascout, probcut.
+- Read papers to find the best algorithms/implementations for bitboard, negascout, probcut.
--Attempted the integration of Logistello's opening book.
+- Attempted the integration of Logistello's opening book.
--Debugged a fair amount of code
+- Debugged a fair amount of code

 ## Improvements to our bot